modelhub-ai/modelhub/README.md

    See additional starting options by executing `python start.py -h`.

-Since you found modelhub on GitHub, you are probably (hopefully) also interested in contributing models to Modelhub and the framework we provide.
+Since you found modelhub on GitHub, you are probably also interested in packaging your own model with our framework and hopefully contributing it to Modelhub.
 Please read on ...

 ## Overview